lekoala/silverstripe-encrypt/README.md

 $record = MyModel::get()->filter('MyEncryptedField:Encrypted', $searchValue)->first();
 ```

-NOTE: the search filter can return false positives, the `getByBlindIndex` method is preferred.
+NOTE: the search filter can return false positives, the `getByBlindIndex` method is preferred if you want one record.

 It is highly recommended to set indexes on your fields that use blind indexes.
 The convention is as follows:
 {Name}BlindIndex and {Name}LastFourBlindIndex